markach151/HomeLabActiveDirectory/README.md

 ![image20](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/5b326011-fbee-4062-85bd-07d07cc499bc) ![image8](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/c7861ccd-86f7-4923-b496-57eb245d422a)

-PowerShell script used to create users in Active Directory.
+PowerShell script used to create users in Active Directory:
+Line 2-3: Variables that are used for username and password.
+All of the user accounts will have the password 'Password1'.
+Line 6: Takes the plaintext password from '$PASSWORD_FOR_USERS' and creates it into an object that PowerShell can use as a secure password.
+Line 7: Creates a new organizational unit called '_USERS'.
+Line 9-24: For each individual name in the list from 'names.txt', a new user will be created.
+The person's username is represented by their first initial and full last name.
+We get an alert in the command line everytime a user is created.

 ![image17](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/1aed81d5-0f39-426a-90d9-b360a8d907b9)
 ![image5](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/5989ca1b-1bd2-4897-8de2-ac023b2e52ad)

-I created a Windows 10 virtual machine using an internal NIC.
+I created a Windows 10 virtual machine using an internal Network Interface Card.
 This virtual machine acted as the client.

 ![image16](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/c9bfc80a-3161-4044-97b4-52bc69e14cd2)
 ![image10](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/a0550521-b114-45df-8618-a39e25e9c9c9)